Shravya1-0/Sales-Insights-Using-Data-Analysis/README.md

 This dashboard would be useful for Data driven decision making

 Atliq Hardware is a company which supplies computer hardware and peripherals to many of the clents.
-They have clients like Elctricalsara stores,Electricalslytical,Excel stores,Premium stores,Nixon etc..
+They have clients like Electricalsara stores,Electricalslytical,Excel stores,Premium stores,Nixon etc..

 The Project flow would be :-